dictation-toolbox/natlink/docs/faq.md

 ###### How do I reconfigure Natlink after installation?

-- After install natlink can be reconfigured Using `Configure Natlink via CLI` or `Configure Natlink via CLI` Natlink start menu.
+- After install natlink can be reconfigured Using `Configure Natlink via GUI` or `Configure Natlink via CLI` Natlink start menu.

 ###### How can I install other Python packages with Natlink?